Marli Alexa Flaunts Her Incredible Bikini Body While Rocking A Tiny Neon Pink Two-Piece

 Marli Alexa thrilled her Instagram followers with her most recent post on Wednesday.
-The stunning model flaunted her incredible curves while joking in the caption of the post that she was holding on to her pool raft for dear life.
+The stunning model flaunted her incredible curves while joking in the caption that she was holding on to her pool raft for dear life.

 In the sexy snap, Marli looked drop dead gorgeous as she wore a bright pink string bikini.
 The tiny top flashed her toned arms and shoulders while clinging tightly to her ample cleavage.
 The matching bikini bottoms tied over her curvy hips and showed off her round booty.
-Her flat tummy and tiny waist were also on full display in the shot.
+Her flat tummy and tiny waist were also on full display.

-Marli posed in a swimming pool with a large raft next to her.
+She posed in a swimming pool with a large raft next to her.
 She had her body turned to the side as her hands rested in front of her.
-She arched her back and looked over her shoulder with a flirty smirk on her face.
-In the background of the pic, a clear blue sky and some palm trees could be seen.
+She arched her back and looked over her shoulder with a flirty smirk.
+In the background, a clear blue sky and some palm trees could be seen.

-Marli wore her long, blond hair parted in the center.
+Marli wore her long blond hair parted in the center.
 She styled her golden locks in straight strands that fell over her shoulder and down her back.
 She also pinned the tops of her hair back.

 She opted for a full face of makeup.
 The glam look seemed to include thick black eyeliner and mascara-covered lashes, as well as smoky eye shadow and darkened brows.

-She appeared to complemented her tanned skin with pink blush on the apples of her cheeks and a shimmering glow on her forehead, nose, chin, and under eyes.
+She appeared to complement her tanned skin with pink blush on the apples of her cheeks and a shimmering glow on her forehead, nose, chin, and under eyes.
 She looked to complete the application with dark pink lipstick.

 Marli’s 521,000-plus followers went wild for the photo.
-The post gained more than 22,000 likes within the first 12 hours after it was shared to her feed.
-Fans also flooded the comments section to leave over 350 messages during that time.
+The post gained more than 22,000 likes within the first 12 hours.
+Fans also flooded the comments section to leave over 350 messages for the beauty in the same time frame.

 “Pretty girl,” one follower gushed.

-“Look so beautiful,” another wrote.
+“Look so beautiful,” wrote another fan.

 “Beautiful Californian Lady,” a third social media user remarked.